chadly/chadly.net/contents/resume/experience/archon.md

   MS SQL Server:
 ---

 I mentor and coordinate with a small team of developers and QA to deliver web-based tax collection software to municipalities.
-Our public facing product is <a href="http://www.civicsource.com" target="_blank">CivicSource&reg; Auctioneer</a>, a website which facilitates auctions of delinquent taxes and property online.
+Our public facing product is [CivicSource&reg; Auctioneer](http://www.civicsource.com/), a website which facilitates auctions of delinquent taxes and property online.
 I came on board very early in the company's history and played a major role in architecting and building the software to its current state.

 Developing this software has provided many interesting technological challenges: